 The best way to get around this is to keep training sessions short, stay consistent, and use positive reinforcement.
 Poo Tons want to please their owners, and the more positive attention that you give them, the more it will reinforce positive behaviors.

-While most of the core requirements for a Poo Ton are straightforward and easy, when it comes to grooming, they do require a little extra work.
+While most of the care requirements for a Poo Ton are straightforward and easy, when it comes to grooming, they do require a little extra work.
 They have a curly coat that doesn’t shed, which means you need to brush them daily to keep mats from forming.

 You also need to take them to a groomer every 2–3 months to keep the length of their hair in check.
 Next, you need to keep up with typical grooming requirements, like nail trimming, as needed and to brush their teeth a few times a week.